emberwick/jump-and-select/README.md

 Works with keybindings and macros.
 You can use multiple characters in a keybinding or macro.
 Works with multiple cursors.

+Note: use `vsce package` to create the vsix file.

 -----------

 ## Notable Changes in v0.6.0